Disha Gupta

 Best Practices For Conducting On-the-Job Training

-1. Seek out potential trainers
+2. Seek out potential trainers

-The success of on-the-job training depends heavily on those doing the training, so it is essential to identify trainers who are exceptionally skilled at the topic, willing to share their expertise, and have the necessary communication skills.
-These employees should be more senior than their trainees but don’t necessarily need to be managers.
+The success of on-the-job training depends heavily on the trainers providing it, so it is essential to identify trainers who are exceptionally skilled at the topic, willing to share their expertise, and have the necessary communication skills.

-2. Automate the learning process
+3. Automate the learning process

-3. Personalize training material
+4. Personalize training material

-4. Regularly evaluate the program
+5. Regularly evaluate the program

 L&D teams must implement a mechanism for monitoring the effectiveness of their on-the-job training program.
 Using post-training surveys, assessments, and department metrics, data can be collected to determine necessary improvements and areas where OJT can be emphasized to maximize training outcomes.

-5. Get feedback
+6. Get feedback

 This provides insight into the dynamics of trainer-trainee relationships, learners’ progress, and even how the training processes can be improved.
-This feedback should be used to adjust training programs, reward effective trainers, and prompt intervention where necessary.
+This feedback must be used to adjust training programs, reward effective trainers, and prompt intervention where necessary.

-5 Types Of On-the-Job Training
+Challenges Of On-the-Job Training

 Enable On-the-Job Training with Whatfix